 ResCare Community Living - Kansas

-Becoming A Shared Living Provider
+How to Become a Shared Living Provider

-• Valid CPR/First Aid certification, and support training.
+- Valid CPR/First Aid certification, and support training

 Benefits:

-• Room & Board (currently $700/month)
+- Room & board (currently $700/month)

 Frequently Asked Questions: